bright-dela/airbnb-clone-project/README.md

 - Understand API security principles.
 - Learn how to integrate technologies in a unified ecosystem.
 - Build confidence in handling large-scale projects similar to industry standards.

+## Team Roles

+Building a scalable application like the Airbnb Clone requires a collaborative effort across multiple specialized roles.
+Each role contributes unique skills and responsibilities to ensure the success of the project.

+### 1. Backend Developer
+Responsible for designing and implementing the server-side logic, APIs, and integrations with the database.
+Ensures data flows correctly between the frontend and backend systems.

+### 2. Frontend Developer
+Focuses on creating the user interface and user experience of the platform.
+Implements responsive designs and connects with backend APIs to display data effectively.

+### 3. Database Administrator (DBA)
+Designs, manages, and optimizes the relational database structure.
+Ensures data integrity, security, and efficient query performance across the system.

+### 4. DevOps Engineer
+Sets up and manages CI/CD pipelines, deployment environments, and containerization (e.g., Docker).
+Responsible for system reliability, scalability, and automation.

+### 5. Security Engineer
+Implements and monitors security measures such as authentication, authorization, data encryption, and secure API practices to safeguard user data.

+### 6. Project Manager
+Coordinates team activities, defines timelines, and ensures that milestones are met.
+Facilitates communication and keeps the project aligned with objectives.

+### 7. QA Engineer (Tester)
+Responsible for testing the application to identify and report bugs.
+Ensures the system meets functional and non-functional requirements before deployment.

+### 8. UI/UX Designer
+Designs wireframes, prototypes, and user flows.
+Ensures the product is intuitive, visually appealing, and user-friendly.

+---
+Each of these roles plays a critical part in delivering a production-ready, scalable web application.
+Together, they ensure the project is functional, secure, and user-centered.